 Enough preparation let’s get stuck into some vocabulary!

-Take your favourite text/code editing application and open up schema.rdfa.
-You will notice two things – it is large [well over 12,500 lines!], and it is in the format of a html file.
-This second attribute makes it easy for non-technical viewing – you can open it with a browser.
+Take your favourite text/code editing application and open up schema.ttl.
+You will notice two things – it is large [well over 10,000 lines!], and it is in a structured text format (Turtle).
+For example check out the definition for Thing (search for ‘:Thing a rdfs:Class’) or CreativeWork (Search for ‘:CreativeWork a rdfs:Class’).

 The Anatomy of a Type Definition